 We've all rented a room or two at the “Heartbreak Hotel,” maybe even on more than one occasion.

-Sometimes, we say that we didn't see the breakup coming (even when it's approaching like a raging bull wearing a neon green shirt and pressing a blow horn).
+Sometimes, we say that we didn't see the breakup coming (even when it's approaching like a raging bull).
 Other times, they truly do appear out of nowhere; everything was fine, until suddenly … it wasn't.

 No matter how a breakup comes about, they usually have something in common — three secret reasons your ex is likely hiding — secrets that keep him from fully expressing how he feels.